nkallima/sim-universal-construction/README.md

 # Requirements

 - A modern 64-bit machine.
 Currently, 32-bit architectures are not supported.
 The current version of this code is optimized for the x86_64 machine architecture, but the code is also successfully tested in other machine architectures, such as ARM-V8 and RISC-V. Some of the benchmarks perform much better in architectures that natively support Fetch&Add instructions (e.g., x86_64, etc.).
+- A recent Linux distribution.
+The Synch environment may also build/run in some other Unix-like systems, (i.e. BSD, etc.).
+In this case the result is not guaranteed, since the environment is not tested in systems other than Linux.
 - As a compiler, gcc of version 4.8 or greater is recommended, but you may also try to use icx or clang.
 - Building requires the following development packages:
     - `libatomic`
     - `libnuma`